Neurobiology and Obesity Lab (NBO)

 WHAT WE DO

-We research how altered brain function leads to changes in metabolism and feeding behavior observed in obesity.
+We research how altered brain function leads to changes in metabolism, hormones and feeding behavior observed in obesity.